 Successful grade for this course is Mastery.

 Learners who are not successful in PNUR 9038, Nursing Leadership & Management (online) may attempt the course for a second time.
-Learners requesting a second attempt are required to seek permission from the Director, in writing.
+Learners requesting a second attempt are required to seek permission from the our office, in writing.
 Learners are advised to contact their Canadian Nursing Regulatory Body for advisement if they are not successful after a second attempt.
+Third attempts are not permitted.
 No exceptions.
 Please note, there is no appeal mechanism within KPU for students receiving non-mastery.

 To be eligible to register, applicants must have one of the following: